VW's new CEO under pressure as emissions scandal hits Porsche

 "Even Chief Executive Matthias Mueller as a former Porsche CEO may need to ask himself whether he bears some responsibility," he said, keeping a "hold" rating on VW shares.

-Some analysts and investors criticised the appointment of Mueller as group CEO, questioning whether a company veteran was the right man to lead an overhaul of the business.
+Some analysts and investors criticized the appointment of Mueller as group CEO, questioning whether a company veteran was the right man to lead an overhaul of the business.

 Without cheating, it said the emissions of toxic nitrogen oxide from the vehicles were up to nine times EPA’s standard.